-Part X of the Descendent of the Hyena Series.
-Full Story
+Part XI of the Descendent of the Hyena Series.
+Start from the beginning